-From Shopkins and gogo’s (not the band), many pocket-sized collectable toys have made their way through our home.
-When I first heard about Gift’ems I thought these were more of the same but I have to admit I love their travel aspect.
+From Shopkins and gogo’s (not the band), many pocket-sized collectible toys have made their way through our home.
+When I first heard about Gift’ems I thought these were more of the same, but I have to admit, I love their travel aspect.

 Presented in wrapped up little gift boxes, a surprise tucked inside, kids will find a mini friend to escape around the world.
 Along with a little girl traveler (there aren’t any boys), the gift box itself features a country flag and images from the city.

 Of course the big appeal for kids will be the collectability.
 One of the first things my daughter did was download the app which outlines the various girls and the collectability status (common, rate, ultra rare, special edition, and limited edition) as well as keep track of which girls they own.
 The Series 1 release has 84 different ones to collect.
 The Limited Edition Snow sets include the girls dressed in snow gear and come with a snowboard.